shubhamhackz/noobdroid/README.md

 ashwanth1109@gmail.com (or) ashwanth.a.r@duke.edu (or) @Ashwanth (slack handle)

-Once you've decided which groups you'd like to work with, complete the following steps:
+Once you've decided which groups you'd like to work with, complete the following steps to become a contributor and one of us will reach out to you to follow up:

 STEP 1 -